fourhu/pulsar-admin-openapi-go/docs/NonPersistentTopicApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiSetMaxConsumersPerSubscriptionNPRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiSetMaxConsumersPerSubscriptionRequest struct via the builder pattern

 Name | Type | Description  | Notes